www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_users.md

 Parameter | Description
 --------- | -----------
-id | The ID representing the criteria office_id | The ID of the office.
+id | The ID representing the future job permissions office_id | The ID of the office.
 The user role will be granted when a job is created belonging to this office. department_id | The ID of the department.
-The use role will be granted when a job is created belonging to this department. user\_role\_id | The ID of the user role that will be granted to the user.
+The user role will be granted when a job is created belonging to this department. user\_role\_id | The ID of the user role that will be granted to the user.

 This endpoint supports pagination.
 See the [Pagination](#pagination) section for more detail.